andrewcargill/superheros/README.md

 - #### IMAGE UPLOAD BUG
     - I spent a lot of time researching this bug.
 It appears that either Cloudinary or the API prefers .jpg files over .png!
 After much testing it appears that .jpg files are stable and I cannot get any crashing while using this files format.
 - #### SITE SECURITY
-    - Although an un-logged in visitor cannot edit, delete or create anything on the site they can currently access pages on the site with using direct URL addresses.
+    - Although an un-logged in visitor cannot edit, delete or create anything on the site they can currently access pages on the site using direct URL addresses.
 This is obviously something that will be addressed before the site is released to the wider public.

 ---